 Arrival and Accommodation

 Arrive in Manaus and transfer to our hotel.
-Meet for an orientation dinner with our expedition leaders.
-Overnight at the Villa Amazonia Hotel (Day 1: D; Day 2: B).
+Meet for an orientation dinner and safety meeting with our expedition leaders.
+Overnight in Manaus.
+(Day 1: D)

 Day 2 – Manaus/Novo Airão/Anavilhanas